 Why Should I Use A Solicitor?

-Our no-win no-fee service protects you from any financial risk in making a claim for compensation.
-We cover all the upfront costs and we make sure you are protected in the rare occasion we don’t win your claim with our After The Event (ATE) insurance policy.
+We also cover all the upfront costs, and we make sure you are protected on the rare occasion we don’t win your claim with our After The Event (ATE) insurance policy.
 This means you won’t be liable for the other side’s costs should we not win the claim.

 What Can I Claim For?